 Mixing Wet Ingredients

-Add the pumpkin and beat into the butter mixture on medium speed for about 1 minute.
+Add the pumpkin and beat into the butter mixture on medium speed with an electric mixer for about 1 minute.
 Scrape down the sides of the bowl to make sure all of the sugar and pumpkin are mixed in well.
 After scraping the bowl, beat for just a few more seconds.
 At this point, it will be less clumpy (but still just a bit clumpy), looking more “fluffy” and light orange in color.

 In a small bowl, add egg, vanilla, baking powder, and salt.
 Add to the butter mixture and beat on medium speed for about 30 seconds to 1 minute.
 It will start to look moister and the dough will start to appear more cohesive.